dmnfarrell/snipgenie/README.md

 ## Inputs

 Folders are searched recursively for inputs with extensions `*.f*q.gz`.
 So be careful you don't have files in the folders you don't want included.
-So the following file structure will load both sets of files if you provide the parent folder as input.
+The following file structure will load both sets of files if you provide the parent folder as input.
+You can also provide multiple separate folders using -i as shown above.

 ```
 data/